eric-gt/auto-armor-chariot/Isaac Was'utala Wasomun ~ The Captain.md

 - Give an ally [[Advantage]] to their next move, describing how you advise or support them.
 - Have an ally appear somehow in a place they are needed.
 ## Force Multiplier
 You acquire something—a tool, ship upgrade, a caged malevolent sentience, etc—that allows the [[Carrier]] and it’s staff to operate far better than usual, but it has a downside.
-For each of the below drawbacks you give it, once per Sortie you may act with confidence.
+For each of the below drawbacks you give it, once per [[Sortie]] you may act with [[confidence]].
 - It whispers in your ear—change one of your [[Hooks]] to represent its demands.
 - It’s [[fragile]] and needs protecting.
 It grants no benefit while damaged or destroyed.
 - It is physically taxing or requires upkeep of some kind: gain a [[Burden]].
 If you gain this [[move]] at the same time as you would gain a burden from another source, you take this one instead.

+# Hooks
+- I blame myself for my old commander’s death while I was defecting.
+- I communed with a [[leviathan]] and it left me changed.
+- I betrayed [[The Tomoteloman Monarchy]] which is now funding this [[The Second Revolution|revolution]], because I believe that the people of [[Tomoteloma]] deserve the right of self-determination.

+# Gravity Clocks
+1. Not Specified 0/6
+2. Not Specified 0/6
+3. Not Specified 0/6
+### Gravity Clock Trigger

+Whenever anybody rolls a 6- with [[Traits#CREW|CREW]], mark a gravity clock with someone who placed their trust in you.
 # Bio
 ### Name: Isaac Wasomun
 - Gained the moniker _Was'utala_ (warbird) during his career as a Captain.
 He is ambivalent about it, and if you call him that  (or anything other than "Captain") to his face you'd better outrank him, or be on the other end of a big gun.